awell-health/awell-score/README.md

 ## 📜 Background

-Clinical score calculations are tools which medical professionals use to help make decisions.
-Many of them are available in web page form on sites such as [MDCalc](https://www.mdcalc.com/).

-However, a webpage is not something that a computer program or system can use, so in order to embed these calculations inside clinical systems an API would be more beneficial.
+Patient-Reported Outcome Measures (PROMs) and clinical scores are commonly utilized to evaluate patients' health conditions.
+Platforms like [MDCalc](https://www.mdcalc.com/) provide access to numerous such assessments through a user interface (UI).
+However, a UI is not practical for integrating these score calculations within your proprietary software systems.
+An API would be more appropriate, allowing these calculations to be embedded directly into your software.

 ## 📖 Documentation

-The full documentation for Awell Score can be found on our [Developer hub](https://developers.awellhealth.com/awell-score/docs/getting-started/what-is-awell-score).
+Documentation for Awell Score can be found on [Awell's Developer hub](https://developers.awellhealth.com/awell-score/docs/getting-started/what-is-awell-score).

 ## 🎉 Installation and running the app

-The API is running on Node and built with Express and Typescript.
+The API runs on Node and is built with Express and Typescript.
 NPM is used as the package manager.
-The API needs to be connected to a MongoDb database as it writes requests logs and calculation results into a database.
+The API needs to be connected to a MongoDb database as it writes request logs and calculation results into it.

 **Installation guide:**

 1. Run `npm i` to install all the packages.
 2. Create an `.env` file at the root of the project.
 Have a look at `.env.example` for the variables you need to run the app.
-3. Make sure MongoDb is running on your machine (see instructions below).
+3. Ensure MongoDB is running on your machine (see instructions below).
 4. Run the app via the `npm run dev` command.

 ### MongoDb